ensody/ReactiveState-Kotlin/README.md

     // This is only meant for actual events/navigation instead of state. val responses = thisWorkQueue<MainFragment>()

-    suspend fun someAction(): SomeResult {
-        // ...
-    }
-}

-class MainFragment : Fragment() {
-    private val model by viewModels<MainViewModel>()

-    override fun onStart() {
+    fun someAction() {
-        // ...
-        // val button = ...

-        button.setOnClickListener {
         model.queue.launch {
-                val result = model.someAction()
+            val result = api.requestSomeAction()

             // Switch back to MainFragment (the latest visible instance). model.responses.launch {
                 // If the screen got rotated in the meantime, `this` would point
                 // to the new MainFragment instance instead of the destroyed one
                 // that did the initial `model.queue.launch` call above. showPopUp(result.someMessage)
                 // Instead of showing a pop-up you could also navigate to some other Fragment.
                 // findNavController()...
             }
         }
     }

-        // This is a ReactiveState helper.
-See below for more details. launchWhileStarted {
+}

+class MainFragment : Fragment() {
+    private val model by viewModels<MainViewModel>()

+    init {
+        lifecycleScope.launchWhenStarted {
             // Execute responses, passing MainFragment to each lambda model.responses.consume(this@MainFragment, this)
             // Alternatively: model.responses.conflatedConsume(this@MainFragment, this, 200)
+        }
+    }

+    // ...

+    override fun onStart() {
+        // ...
+        // val button = ...

+        button.setOnClickListener {
+            model.someAction()
         }
     }